An introduction to baby led weaning: lean about what it is, the benefits of baby led weaning, how to get started, first foods and more!

 it’s soooo much easier

-First of all …. purees are a pain in the ass.
+First of all …. purees are an absolute pain.

 Baby led weaning makes this process sooooo much easier!!